audioquality/audioview/README.md

 >
 > <cite>-- [Floyd Toole, consultant to Harman, 16.
 Apr.
 2016](https://youtu.be/zrpUDuUtxPM?t=4182)</cite>

  - But it is possible to identify a low-quality song without having to listen to it first?
 Is the newer, remastered album even worth listening to?
  - Do your new speakers sound distorted, maybe even worse than the old ones?
 Is it the speakers, or lousy mastering of your favourite music?
  - Have you ever tried to get rid of a sound resonance, by switching cables, players, speakers, fixing furniture... just to find out that the problem is in the recording?

 In any case, it's a good idea to make sure that your audio collection is not the problem.
 Especially before you start buying new equipment, speakers, headphones...
 There is a lot of theory out there.
-Subjective opinions, music industry myths, a lot of confusion scattered all over forums.
+Subjective opinions, music industry myths, a lot of confusion scattered all over the forums.

 ... so how can you find out what recordings have the potential to sound good?